 Our hackathon is dedicated to providing a harassment-free space for everyone, regardless of gender, age, sexual orientation, ability, physical appearance, race, or religion.

 We do not tolerate harassment in any form from participants.
 Sexual language and inappropriate imagery is not appropriate for submitted projects or at any time or place during the event, including talks, workshops, receptions, and online media.
-Attendees violating these rules may be sanctioned or expelled from the event without travel reimbursement at the discretion of the event organizers.
+Attendees violating these rules may be sanctioned or expelled from the event at the discretion of the event organizers.
 Any events that violate the McHacks Code of Conduct should be reported as specified in the procedures at the end of the document.

 Additionally, attendees are expected to comply with the Major League Hacking (MLH) code of conduct all times.

-Harassment includes, but is not limited to: offensive verbal comments related to gender, age, sexual orientation, ability, physical appearance, race, religion; sexual or graphic images in public spaces; deliberate intimidation; stalking, following, harassing; photography or video recording someone without their consent; sustained disruption of talks or other events; inappropriate physical contact; and unwelcome sexual attention.
+Harassment includes, but is not limited to: offensive written posts, comments or messages related to gender, age, sexual orientation, ability, physical appearance, race, religion; sexual or graphic images in public spaces; deliberate intimidation; stalking, following, harassing; photography or video recording someone without their consent; sustained disruption of talks or other events; inappropriate virtual/online contact; and unwelcome sexual attention.

 Participants exhibiting any of these harmful behaviours will be asked to stop immediately.
 Sponsors, speakers, volunteers and organizers are also expected to follow the anti-harassment policy.
 In particular, sponsors should not use sexualized images, ctivities, or other graphic materials.
 Booth staff (including volunteers) should not use sexualized clothing/uniforms/costumes, or otherwise create a sexualized environment.

 In addition, hacks or projects submitted by teams that violate this code may be disqualified or denied the right to demo at the discretion of the event organizers.

 Photography is encouraged, but participants must be given a reasonable chance to opt out from being photographed.
 If they object to being photographed, please comply with their request.
-It is inappropriate to take photographs in contexts where people have a reasonable expectation of privacy, for example in bathrooms or when participants are sleeping.
+It is inappropriate to take photographs in contexts where people have a reasonable expectation of privacy, for example if you do not have a participant’s consent to take a screenshot or picture of their screen.